Tomatoes are among the most consumed vegetables around the world.

 Can Tomato Plants Go Without Water?

-Long answer short, tomato plants can self-sustain for about 36 hours without their favorite ingredient, water.
+Long answer short, tomato plants can self-sustain for more than 36 hours without their favorite ingredient, water.

 Tomatoes are independent in storing some stock of water in the form of moisture in their cells—the cells reserve moisture to cater to the plant’s needs while growing.
 However, how long do these reserves last keeps changing along with a change in factors.